alireza-mht/tax-calculator/README.md

 3. **Unit Tests**: Unit tests are available for certain functions that do not require mocking.
 4. **Logging**: A logging package is included to ensure proper logging of essential information.
 5. **API Design**: The general API design is available under `./api/openapi.yml`.
+6. **Retry Mechanism**: The current retry mechanism employs a ticker to attempt retries at fixed intervals.
+However, this interval is not consistently maintained because it fails to account for processing time.
+A more precise approach would be to utilize the time module and implement proper sleep durations to ensure accurate retry timing.

 # Wish List